fishing in east tennessee

 Most local anglers are well aware how good the fishing gets when the weather is warm.
 But even life-long natives might be surprised to learn that some catches don’t get really hot until the colder temps have driven most people off the water for the year.

-“We are getting close to being in some of the best walleye and sauger fishing of the year,” Derek Kinsler, who runs Smoky Mountain Fishing Co. guide service, said as October drew to a close.
+November through March is a prime stretch of calendar to bounce jigs for arguably the best-tasting fish swimming in Tennessee Valley waters.“We are getting close to being in some of the best walleye and sauger fishing of the year,” Derek Kinsler, who runs Smoky Mountain Fishing Co. guide service, said as October drew to a close.
 “And that lasts all the way until April.”

 Walleye and sauger are both prehistoric-looking members of the perch family, and are arguably more prized for their plump, delectable filets than any game fish lurking in the waters of North America.